Inverse Optimization: Theory and Applications: Classical Inverse Optimization

-This observation underscores that there are often multiple different formulations of an inverse problem for the same forward model, based on the choice of optimality condition that is used to develop the inverse problem.
+This observation underscores that there are often multiple equivalent formulations of an inverse problem for the same forward model, based on the choice of optimality condition that is used to develop the inverse problem.
 For many classical inverse problems, where inverse-feasibility is a constraint, these alternatives may often be considered equivalent.
 On the other hand, the specific choice of optimality condition can motivate different loss functions and lead to different model formulations in data-driven inverse optimization, as will be discussed in Section \ref{sec:data-driven_IO}.

-Extending the prior setup of $\FOPL(\btheta)$, forward linear optimization problems with an infinite number of variables $n$ or constraints $m$ are used to model problems in robust optimization or Markov decision processes \citep{hettich1993semi, martin2016slater}.
-The inverse problem of an infinite-dimensional linear forward model is also an infinite-dimensional convex program~\citep{ghate2015inverse, nourollahi2019inverse, ghate2020inverse}. \citet{ghate2015inverse} study linear forward with a countably infinite number of variables and constraints, where under a sufficiency condition for strong duality, they construct $\Thetainv(\bhx)$ as an infinite number of dual feasibility constraints and propose a convergent solution algorithm for the resulting infinite-dimensional inverse problem. \citet{nourollahi2019inverse} extend these results to minimum cost flow problems on infinite dimensional networks and produce efficient algorithms based on network circulation.
-More recently,~\citet{ghate2020inverse} also extend these techniques to semi-infinite linear forward models which feature a finite dimensional decision vector but an uncountably infinite constraint set.
+As an extension, it has been shown that the inverse problem of an infinite-dimensional linear forward model is an infinite-dimensional convex program. \citet{ghate2015inverse} study linear forward problems with a countably infinite number of variables and constraints, where under a sufficiency condition for strong duality, they construct $\Thetainv(\bhx)$ as an infinite number of dual feasibility constraints and propose a convergent solution algorithm for the resulting infinite-dimensional inverse problem. \citet{nourollahi2019inverse} extend these results to minimum cost flow problems on infinite dimensional networks and \citet{ghate2020inverse} considers semi-infinite linear forward models that feature a finite dimensional decision vector but an uncountably infinite constraint set.